 |LTV||Monthly interest rate|

 |70% to 75%||0.78%|

-Better monthly interest rates could be had at 50% LTV since rates increase for up to 70% with respect to regulated bridge financing and up to 75% with respect to unregulated bridge financing.
+Better monthly interest rates could be had at 50% LTV since rates increase up to 70% for regulated bridge financing and up to 75% for unregulated bridge financing.

 Bridging Loan Term – Which Should You Choose?